Start9Labs/docs/src/packaging-guide/project-structure.md

 #### manifest.ts

-`setupsManifest()` is where you define static metadata about the service, such as ID, name, description, release notes, helpful links, data volumes, binary images, alerts, and dependencies.
+`setupManifest()` is where you define static metadata about the service, such as ID, name, description, release notes, helpful links, volumes, (software) images, hardware requirements, alerts, and dependencies.

 #### properties.ts